Jahad812/BlockchainDauphine/Week1/readme.md

 # EX 1 - Part A
-own is 131506461761462800 Wei, but it may be incorrect due to floating-point precision issues in JavaScript.
+Account has 131506461761462800 Wei, but it may be incorrect due to floating-point precision issues in JavaScript.
 Since JavaScript uses 64-bit floating-point numbers, large integers like Wei can lose precision when converted, leading to potential discrepancies.

 ---